Editing your song

 To copy several chords from one part of the song to another, simply select the section you want to copy and right click, then click on 'copy'.

-Then go to the first square where you want to insert the chords, right click again and then select the paste icon.
+Then go to the first square where you want to insert the chords, right click again and then select the paste icon to the right of the trash can.

 Entering a rest